 However, they are not usually durable due to the materials they were made with.
-The benchtop table saw has the ability to manage most cutting tasks.
+The benchtop table saw has the ability to manage the most cutting tasks.

 The cabinet kind is heavy and makes use of a sizable quantity of cast iron and steel to boost precision and reduce vibration.
-This kind of table saw includes a shut cabinet case and also feature an induction motor that has 3-5 of horsepower.
+This kind of table saw includes a shut cabinet case and also features an induction motor that has 3-5 of horsepower.